 Water rates may be increasing for many local residents and businesses.

-A public hearing is being held on Tuesday night to get the views of Montgomery County residents regarding rate increases sought by Aqua Pennsylvania.
+A public hearing is being held on tonight to get the views of Montgomery County residents regarding rate increases sought by Aqua Pennsylvania.

 This private utility company provides water services in the Boroughs of Jenkintown and Rockledge as well as in the Townships of Abington, Cheltenham, Springfield, or Upper Dublin, among other communities.